 To reach its goal, the SOC is responsible for a myriad of activities, like:

 A managed SOC is a multi-tenant cloud architecture with integrated threat intelligence.
 Real-time monitoring with threat detection delivering 24/7 visibility for endpoints, network devices and Office 365.
 Threats are quickly identified and categorized.
 A threat falling into a critical category will cause the SOC to terminate access to the device.
 All other categories will send an alert to the IT and management for your company.

 When developing your remediation strategy, you need to consider the following:

 When operating with limited resources, your business must integrate processes and technology with the people it can depend on.
 With the help of automation and third-party service providers, even a small business can effectively create a SOC without taking on massive expenses.

 One of the most promising aspects of cyber security is the fact that new technology is constantly being released.
 As a result, your business may continually modify its SOC to better protect itself from potential threats.
-Also, these upgrades can help support performance and cost-efficiency too.

 Of course, to make the most of your SOC, it’s important to partner with an expert.
 Many businesses lack the resources to create a dedicated internal team of cyber security professionals to run the SOC, which is why calling on a third-party partner may be necessary for success.